 Through a NGO, called Helgo based in Howrah, Tikiapara, we successfully established a correspondence with a German organization which sends young people abroad for one year to commit for a voluntary service.

 The organization is called “Freunde der Erziehungskunst Rudolf Steiners” (engl.: Friends of Waldorf Education Rudolf Steiners).
 Usually the organization sends volunteers to Waldorf based organizations and schools.
-Since 2016 the German organization started to support NGOs apart of the Waldorf ones.
-They select these ones by personally visiting the NGOs, as two workers of them visited NOSKK in January 2016.
-Since then we could welcome following batches:
+Since 2016 the German organization now supports NGOs apart of the Waldorf ones.
+They select these by personally visiting the NGOs, as such two workers visited NOSKK in January 2016.

 August/ September 2016: Catarina Karch and Emmy Becker